W54

 The W54 (also known as the Mark 54 or B54) was a tactical nuclear warhead developed by the United States in the late 1950s.
-The weapon is notable for being the smallest nuclear weapon in both weight and yield to have entered US service.
+The weapon is the smallest nuclear weapon in both weight and yield to have entered US service.
 It was a compact implosion device containing plutonium-239 as its fissile material, and in its various versions and mods it had a yield of 10 to 1000 tonTNT.